daniel-keogh/graph-theory/OVERVIEW.md

 | :------------: | :--------------: |
 | `(a\|b).c*` | `ab\|c*.` |

-Expressions written in Reverse Polish can be easily interpreted by utilising a stack, and are more efficient than the infix equivalent as only a single read over the expression is required in order to fully evaluate it, reducing execution time & computer memory access.
+Expressions written in Reverse Polish can be easily interpreted by utilising a stack and are more efficient than the infix equivalent as only a single read over the expression is required in order to fully evaluate it, reducing execution time & computer memory access.
 Also, since the order of operations is determined solely by each operator's position in the expression, RPN does not use parentheses to specify the precedence of operators.
 Hence, they are omitted in the output.